JetSetIlly/Gopher2600/README.md

 	> gopher2600 debug roms/Pitfall.bin

-The debugger is line oriented, which is not ideal I admit but it works quite well.
+The default debugging mode display a windowed interface.
+A thorough explanation of the interface is not yet available but it is believed to be self explanatory.
+Note that the ROM can be interacted with by clicking on the screen image in  the `TV Screen` window.
+This will "capture" the mouse and allow the emulated VCS to be interacted with in the normal way.
+Click the right mouse button to release the captured mouse.

+In addition to the controller and panel input described above, the following keys are also available during mouse capture:

+* F12 (backtick) Toggle screen masking
+* F11 Toggle debugging colors
+* \+ Increase screen size
+* \- Decrease screen size

+Not available in the graphical debugger but available in the display for the `PLAIN` and `COLOR` terminal types is this:

+* F10 Toggle debugging overlay

+The debugging overlay will be added to the graphical debugger in a future version.

+#### Debugger Terminal

+As an alternative to GUI interaction the debugger can also be controlled through a terminal.
+This is available through the `terminal` window which opens by default on debugger launch.
+The rest of this section describes the operation of the terminal in detail.

 Help is available with the HELP command.
 Help on a specific topic is available by specifying a keyword.
 The list below shows the currently defined keywords.
 The rest of the section will give a brief run down of debugger features.

 	[ 0xf000 SEI ] >> help
 	         AUDIO          BALL         BREAK     CARTRIDGE         CLEAR